Leica Q2 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the Q2 and the 645Z are recent models that are part of the current product line-up.
 The 645Z replaced the earlier Pentax 645D, while the Q2 followed on from the Leica Q Typ 116.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.
+Further information on the features and operation of the Q2 and 645Z can be found, respectively, in the Leica Q2 Manual (free pdf) or the online Pentax 645Z Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica Q2 and the Pentax 645Z?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.